Skip to content

 if self.settings:

-args.extend(self.settings if isinstance(self.settings, list) else shlex.split(self.settings))
+args.extend(self.settings if isinstance(self.settings, list) else shlex.split(str(self.settings)))

 if self.zones: